Newly aggressive Romney tries another reset for campaign

 | MIAMI/SARASOTA, Florida

-Obama told Univision his 2010 U.S. healthcare overhaul was a result of Americans exerting pressure on Washington for action because "You can't change Washington from the inside, you can only change Washington from the outside."
+Obama told Univision his 2010 U.S. healthcare overhaul was a result of Americans exerting pressure on Washington for action.

+"You can't change Washington from the inside, you can only change Washington from the outside," he said.
+"That's how the big accomplishments like healthcare got done, because we mobilized the American people to speak out."

 An animated Romney quickly pounced on the remark as evidence that Obama cannot break the political gridlock that has seized Washington as lawmakers grapple with massive debt and annual $1 trillion deficits.

 "The president today threw in the white flag of surrender again.
 He said he can't change Washington from the inside, he can only change it from outside.
 Well, we're going to give him that chance in November.
-He's going outside," he said at a rally in Sarasota, Florida.
+He's going outside," he said at a Sarasota rally.

 Romney is struggling to right the ship after damage from the release of a secret video from a private fundraiser in May in which he disparaged Obama supporters as dependent on government.

 The latest Reuters/Ipsos poll showed the challenge that Romney faces after one of the most difficult stretches of his campaign.
-Obama solidified a 5-point lead among likely voters, 48 percent to 43 percent for Romney.
-Surveys show Romney behind in some of the key states he needs to win on November 6.
+Obama solidified a five-point lead among likely voters, 48 percent to 43 percent for Romney.
+Surveys show him behind in some of the key states he needs to win on November 6.

 "The Romney campaign is being out-hustled and the president's campaign is getting away with this argument that the economy is better off than it was four years ago," said a veteran Republican strategist who has worked on several presidential campaigns.